companieshouse/btd-cli/README.md

 ### Parsing Data

 The `parse` command supports multiple subcommands for parsing business transaction data from different sources.
-These include `string` and `data` subcommands, which are described in more detail below.
+These include `string` and `file` subcommands, which are described in more detail below.

 #### Parsing data strings